a-hirota/cu_pg_parquet/TIDY_CHANGES.md

 # Tidy Refactoring Changes

-This document summarizes all the naming changes made to follow the clean code principles and remove meaningless adjectives (optimized, ultra, fast, v2).
+This document summarizes all the naming changes made to follow the clean code principles and remove meaningless adjectives (optimized, ultra, fast, v2) and misleading names (benchmark for production code).

 ## Function Renaming